 A domestic corporation (incorporated in New York State) is generally liable for corporate franchise taxes for each fiscal or calendar year, or part thereof, during which it is incorporated, regardless of whether it carries on any activity.
 For example, a person who intends to go into business organizes a new corporation under the New York Business Corporation Law for the purpose of operating the new business as a corporation.
 However, the business is never started and the corporation never conducts any business.
 Under such circumstances, the corporation would usually be liable for franchise taxes for each taxable year until it is formally dissolved with the Department of State.
 A foreign corporation (incorporated outside New York State) is liable for franchise taxes during the period in which it does business, employs capital, owns or leases property, or maintains an office in New York State.
 In addition, a foreign corporation that is authorized to do business in New York State is also liable for payments of its annual maintenance fee until such time as it surrenders to the Department of State its authority to do business, regardless of whether it does business, employs capital, owns or leases property, or maintains an office in the state.
-You may take the maintenance fee as a credit against the franchise tax.
+You may count the franchise tax as a payment against the maintenance fee.